IhabMoha/Iris-Image-Processing-Lib/README.md

 ![promisechains](https://github.com/IhabMoha/Iris-Image-Processing/blob/master/Screen%20Shots/iris_2.PNG)

-The last step is to detect and isolate the iris area.
+For more informtion about the setps for isolating the pupil area, read the research paper I published in 2011 which describes the process, the paper: "Fine Circular Pupil Localization.
+Journal of Al-Nahrain University Science (JNUS) Vol.14, No.1, March, 2011, pp.179-185 Al-Nahrain University / College of Science Al-Jadiria / Baghdad / Iraq" The last step is to detect and isolate the iris area.
 Again the program automatically open multiple windows and show the steps:

 ![promisechains](https://github.com/IhabMoha/Iris-Image-Processing/blob/master/Screen%20Shots/iris_3.PNG)